 The compute autoscales down to zero nodes when it isn't used.
 Dedicated VMs are created to run your jobs as needed.

-Or use the following examples to create a compute cluster with more options:
+Use the following examples to create a compute cluster:

 To create a persistent Azure Machine Learning Compute resource in Python, specify the size and max_instances properties.
 Azure Machine Learning then uses smart defaults for the other properties.

 - size*: The VM family of the nodes created by Azure Machine Learning Compute.

 - *max_instances: The max number of nodes to autoscale up to when you run a job on Azure Machine Learning Compute.

 APPLIES TO: Python SDK azure-ai-ml v2 (current)

 from azure.ai.ml.entities import AmlCompute cluster_basic = AmlCompute( name="basic-example", type="amlcompute", size="STANDARD_DS3_v2", location="westus", min_instances=0, max_instances=2, idle_time_before_scale_down=120, ) ml_client.begin_create_or_update(cluster_basic).result()

 You can also configure several advanced properties when you create Azure Machine Learning Compute.
 The properties allow you to create a persistent cluster of fixed size, or within an existing Azure Virtual Network in your subscription.
 See the AmlCompute class for details.

 location parameter, if it is a different region than your workspace or datastores you may see increased network latency and data transfer costs.
 The latency and costs can occur when creating the cluster, and when running jobs on it.

 Lower your compute cluster cost with low priority VMs